• No products in the list

 Bradford protein assay

-The Bradford assay is is the fastest and easiest to perform among the protein assays and uses about the same amount of protein as the Lowry assay.
-It is also compatible with most salts, solvents, buffers, thiols, reducing substances and metal chelating agents.
-It is fairly accurate and samples that are out of range can be retested within minutes.
-The Bradford is recommended for general use, especially for determining protein content of cell fractions and assessing protein concentrations for gel electrophoresis.
+The Bradford assay is the fastest and easiest protein assay to perform among the available methods and requires a similar amount of protein as the Lowry assay.
+Additionally, it is compatible with most salts, solvents, buffers, thiols, reducing substances, and metal chelating agents.
+The Bradford assay provides reasonably accurate results, and samples that fall outside the standard range can be retested within minutes.
+It is highly recommended for general use, particularly in determining protein content of cell fractions and assessing protein concentrations for gel electrophoresis.

-The Bradford method is a Dye-based assay and is based on the ability of Coomassie blue to bind protein causing the dye to shift from a red colour to a blue colour.
-Use of Coomassie G-250 dye as a colorimetric reagent for the detection and quantification of total protein was first described by Dr. Marion Bradford in 1976 (Bradford, 1976).
-In the acidic environment of the reagent, protein binds to the Coomassie dye.
-This results in a spectral shift from the reddish/brown form of the dye (absorbance maximum at 465 nm) to the blue form of the dye (absorbance maximum at 610 nm).
-The difference between the two forms of the dye is greatest at 595 nm, so that is the optimal wavelength to measure the blue colour from the Coomassie dye-protein complex.
-If desired, the blue colour can be measured at any wavelength between 575 nm and 615 nm.
-The Bradford assay is quick – samples can be read 5 minutes after the addition of the dye to your sample.
+The Bradford method is a dye-based assay that relies on the binding ability of Coomassie blue to proteins, causing the dye to shift from a red color to a blue color.
+The use of Coomassie G-250 dye as a colorimetric reagent for the detection and quantification of total protein was first described by Dr. Marion Bradford in 1976 (Bradford, 1976).
+In the acidic environment of the reagent, proteins bind to the Coomassie dye, resulting in a spectral shift from the reddish/brown form of the dye (with an absorbance maximum at 465 nm) to the blue form of the dye (with an absorbance maximum at 610 nm).
+The greatest difference between the two forms of the dye occurs at 595 nm, making it the optimal wavelength to measure the blue color of the Coomassie dye-protein complex.
+If desired, the blue color can be measured at any wavelength between 575 nm and 615 nm.
+The Bradford assay provides quick results, as samples can be read just 5 minutes after the addition of the dye to the sample.

-A lot of people like the Bradford assay because fewer substances interfere with the assay with the notable exception of high concentrations of some detergents which can be a problem if you require a lot of detergent to lyse your cells.
-Protein samples usually contain salts, solvents, buffers, preservatives, reducing agents and metal chelating agents.
-These molecules are frequently used for solubilizing and stabilizing proteins.
-Other protein assay like BCA and Lowry are ineffective because molecules like reducing agents interfere with the assay.
-Using Bradford can be advantageous against these molecules because they are compatible to each other and will not interfere.
+The Bradford assay is favored by many due to its reduced interference from various substances, with the exception of high concentrations of certain detergents, which can pose a challenge if a large amount of detergent is required to lyse cells.
+Protein samples commonly contain salts, solvents, buffers, preservatives, reducing agents, and metal chelating agents, which are frequently used for protein solubilization and stabilization.
+Other protein assays like BCA and Lowry are ineffective when such molecules, especially reducing agents, interfere with the assay.
+The Bradford assay offers an advantage in this regard, as it is compatible with these molecules and does not experience interference.
 However, it is only compatible with low concentrations of detergents.
-If the protein sample to be assayed has detergents present in the buffer, it is suggested to use the BCA protein determination procedure.
-The Coomassie dye-containing protein assays are compatible with most salts, solvents, buffers, thiols, reducing substances and metal chelating agents encountered in protein samples.
+If the protein sample being assayed contains detergents in the buffer, it is suggested to use the BCA protein determination procedure.
+Coomassie dye-containing protein assays are generally compatible with most salts, solvents, buffers, thiols, reducing substances, and metal chelating agents commonly found in protein samples.

 Advantages of the Bradford protein assay